 The judgment is significant for directors of companies, as it clarifies that even former directors can be held liable for the dishonour of cheques if their resignations are not genuine, or where the complainant provides evidence to show that the directors continue to be in control of the management and affairs of the company despite having resigned.

 The update of court judgments is compiled by Bhasin & Co, Advocates, a corporate law firm based in New Delhi.
-The authors can be contacted at [email protected] or [email protected]m.
+The authors can be contacted at email@example.com or firstname.lastname@example.org.
 Readers should not act on the basis of this information without seeking professional legal advice.